Mount Nittany Physician Group Flu Shot Clinics

 Overview

-Mount Nittany Health is offering drive-thru and in-office flu vaccine clinics at all of our primary care locations.
+Each year Mount Nittany Health offers drive-thru and in-office flu vaccine clinics at all of our primary care locations.
 The clinics help us vaccinate as many patients as possible in a safe and convenient manner.
 Appointments are necessary and can be made by calling your Mount Nittany Health Primary Care provider or 814.278.4600.

 Instructions